 In the case of Options, the main difference as compared to futures trading is that when you buy an option you pay less price (the premium only) whereas when you sell an option, the margin requirement is significantly higher.

 The reason that I mentioned margin requirement as a difference in Futures vs Options trading is that this also explains the risk involved in trading these instruments.

 Benefits of Futures Trading

 Here are some key benefits of futures contracts:

-- Since futures contracts derive their value directly from the underlying asset, any change in the price of the underlying asset is also proportional to the change in value of the futures contract.
+- Since futures contracts derive their value directly from the underlying asset, any change in the price of the underlying asset is also proportional to the change in the value of the futures contract.

 - A futures contract can be rolled over to the next monthly contract at the same price as the expiration price.

-- With a futures contract, there is no problem of maturity over time because its value is directly proportional to the value of the underlying asset and maturity has no effect on its price.
+- With a futures contract, there is no problem with maturity over time because its value is directly proportional to the value of the underlying asset and maturity has no effect on its price.

 - Liquidity is one of the most important factors in futures trading.
 With the current bid and ask prices, interested parties can easily enter and exit their positions.

 - The margin required to trade futures contracts has not changed significantly in recent years.
 They change easily when the market becomes volatile.
 This way the trader is always aware of the margin required before taking a position.